 If you wish to access your personal information or make a request regarding the use or disclosure of your personal information, please contact us using the contact information below.

 In compliance with the Privacy Shield Principles, Ping is committed to resolving privacy complaints you may have regarding our collection or use of your personal information.
 EU and Swiss data subjects with inquiries or complaints regarding this Privacy Notice should first contact Ping at: firstname.lastname@example.org, by phone at +1-855-355-7464, or by postal mail sent to:

 1001 17th Street, Suite 100

 Denver, Colorado 80202

-For complaints from EU data subjects that cannot be resolved with Ping directly, Ping has chosen to cooperate with EU data protection authorities (DPAs) and comply with information and advice the DPAs may provide in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
-Please contact us to be directed to the relevant DPA contacts.
+For complaints from EU and Swiss data subjects that cannot be resolved with Ping directly, Ping has chosen to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC), respectively, and comply with information and advice the DPAs and the FDPIC may provide in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
+Please contact us to be directed to the relevant DPA or FDPIC contacts.